 The ONAP architecture consists of a design time and run time functions, as well as functions for managing ONAP itself.

-Figure 1 provides a high-level view of the ONAP architecture with its microservices-based platform components.
+Figure 1: Interactive high-level view of the ONAP architecture with its microservices-based platform components.

 The figure below provides a simplified functional view of the architecture, which highlights the role of a few key components: